apostasy, blasphemy, heresy,

 You can also check for 'blasphemy' in the dictionary.

 What Is Heresy?

 heresy : [ Greek hairesis (faction, division, contending group) < haireisthai (to choose, take action/sides) < hairein (to take)] teaching untruths about God.
 Or put another way, a heresy is an idea that warps the truth, usually as held by a leader or sect.
-Often misspelled 'herecy' or 'heracy' or even 'hearsay'.
+It's often misspelled 'herecy' or 'heracy' or even 'hearsay'.
 One who holds to a heresy is called a 'heretic'.
-One is not a heretic for raising questions or thinking thoughts; one is a heretic for espousing, spreading, and/or teaching a specific answer that is seriously wrong about God.
+One is not a heretic for raising questions or thinking thoughts.
+One is a heretic for espousing, spreading, and/or teaching a specific answer that is seriously wrong about God.